ADACS-Australia/2023_ASA_ECR_Python_Workshop/index.md

 # More detailed instructions (including how to fill these variables for an
 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
-venue: "Curtin University"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
+venue: "Perth, Sydney, Melbourne"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "Perth"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address: "Various"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 country: "au"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
-latitude: "-33.9173425"        # decimal latitude of workshop venue (use https://www.latlong.net/)
+latitude: "-31.9952735"        # decimal latitude of workshop venue (use https://www.latlong.net/)
-longitude: "151.2290788"       # decimal longitude of the workshop venue (use https://www.latlong.net)
+longitude: "115.8895341"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "Sept 04-08, 2023"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "September 4-8, 11-16, 25-1 (Oct) 2023"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "10:00 am - 4:00 pm"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
+humantime: "9:00 am - 5:00 pm Local"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
 startdate: 2023-09-04      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2023-09-08        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Paul Hancock"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]